Bosnia and Herzegovina - Country Commercial Guide

 Opportunities

 BiH’s electrical grid has suffered from decades of neglected maintenance and a lack of investment.
-The European Bank for Reconstruction and Development (EBRD) intends to give a corporate loan of up to EUR 20.1 million to Elektroprenos BiH (Transco) for the modernization and upgrading of its telecommunication system.
+The European Bank for Reconstruction and Development (EBRD) has provided a corporate loan of up to EUR 20.1 million to Elektroprenos BiH (Transco) for the modernization and upgrading of its telecommunication system.
 The project should lead to improvements in cross-border trade through better management of the transmission network.
 The project will facilitate the purchase and installation of a new telecommunication system for the entire transmission network in BiH; the delivery and installation of backup power supplies for substations; reconstruction of data centers; and provide advisory services for the Project Implementation Unit.
+The tendering process is ongoing.

+In January 2023, the RS Government granted the ETMAKS company from Banja Luka a 50-year concession for the construction and use of the Nevesinje solar park, a project worth KM 880 million ($483 million).
+The total power of the solar park will be 500 megawatts, and it will be made up of one power plant of 200 and six power plants of 50 megawatts.
 The RS Government awarded in March 2020 a 50-year concession for the construction and use of a solar power plant in the Bileća municipality to EFT International Investments Holding Limited, based in London.
 The power plant will have an installed capacity of 60 MW and an estimated annual production of 84 GWh.
 The estimated value of the investment is EUR 53 million ($62 million).
 The RS Government also awarded in October 2020 to the Public Utility Elektroprivreda RS a concession for the construction of a solar power plant in the city of Trebinje, with an installed capacity of 100 MW and an average annual production of 147.7 GWh.
 Estimates of the investments are around KM 134 million ($86 million).
-Both concessionaires are interested in cooperating with potential partners from the United States as investors, or with suppliers of technology and equipment for planned solar parks.
+All three concessionaires are interested in cooperating with potential partners from the United States as investors, or with suppliers of technology and equipment for planned solar parks.

 In November 2019, the Federation energy ministry launched its first competitive round for bidding on oil and gas exploration and exploitation licenses at four blocks in the Dinaric and Panonian basin regions.
 According to estimates of the geology institute of the Federation, the territory of the Dinaric Alps could potentially contain deposits of about one billion barrels of oil.
 However, there has been little investor interest in pursuing these licenses.

 In 2021, the share of natural gas in BiH was approximately 3 percent of total available energy with the majority used to heat homes in the winter in Sarajevo.
-Gazprom is BiH’s only natural gas supplier through BiH’s single pipeline connected to Serbia.
+Gazprom is BiH’s only natural gas supplier through BiH’s single pipeline, which is connected to Serbia.
 The Federation has long expressed interest in building a second pipeline, the Southern Interconnection, to connect to Croatia’s gas network to diversify and increase its gas supply.
 USAID financed and EBRD completed a feasibility study on the pipeline in 2021.
-However, BiH lacks a state-level legislative framework and regulatory agency in the gas sector as well as other necessary regulation to increase the attractiveness, competitiveness, and transparency of the sector.
+However, the project has not moved forward since 2022 due to political obstruction in the Federation.
+The RS government has plans to build an additional natural gas pipeline connection with Serbia.
+While the project has been approved by the Council of Ministers, there has been no publicly available feasibility study and project details remain nontransparent.
+At the same time, BiH lacks a state-level legislative framework and regulatory body in the gas sector as well as other necessary regulation to increase the attractiveness, competitiveness, and transparency of the sector.
 Without making long-overdue legislative and regulatory changes, BiH will not likely be able to move forward with the necessary investment in natural gas to utilize it as a transition fuel to reduce its reliance on coal.

 Resources